10 most engaging psychological horror games of all time

 The protagonist is Fran, a young girl in the early 1940s who goes into shock after witnessing the brutal killing of her parents and flees to the woods with her black cat named Mr. Midnight.
 She ends up in a mental asylum for young children but escapes to search for the missing Mr. Midnight.

-Her goal is to reach her aunt’s place, but the journey is fraught with risks, especially because of the medicine that’s been administered to her, causing hallucinations.
+Her goal is to reach her aunt’s place, but the journey is fraught with risks, especially because of the medicines that have been administered to her, causing hallucinations.
 They transport her to a parallel dimension within the asylum and beyond where untold horrors are revealed.

 Fran Bow contains both ghostly elements and ghastly scenes.
 A noticeable aspect is the revelation of what might be going on in the asylum through deft use of the parallel dimension.
 The point-and-click game requires players to solve puzzles, find hidden objects and switch between worlds for clues to progress.
 The artwork is equally impressive and contains Gothic elements that make the story’s World War II-era setting even more appropriate.